 1.6 Click CREATE to finish setting up the new project.

-2. Enable Google Drive and Admin SDK APIs in the new project
+2. Enable Google Drive API, Admin SDK API and Drive Labels API in the new project

 2.1 Whilst logged on as a Google Workspace Admin in Google Cloud Platform, open

 2.2 Click the blue ENABLE button - while ensuring that you are in the newly created project.

 2.3 Whilst logged on as a Google Workspace Admin open console.cloud.google.com/apis/library/admin.googleapis.com